EKPyqh40/Taxi-Time-Prediction-Schiphol-Airport/README.md

 This repository contains the code for the final article "Taxi Time Prediction with Classical and Auto Machine Learning at Schiphol Airport" of the master thesis by Christophe Vakaet.

+> Note: The files in this repository have been restructured and renamed.
+Most of the names and file paths within the code are therefore currently broken.

 ## Article

 The article can be found [here](https://github.com/EKPyqh40/Taxi-Time-Prediction-Schiphol-Airport/blob/main/Thesis_AIAA.pdf).